Driving in Italy: All you Must Know Before you hit the road

 13. Age legibility

 The legal driving age in Italy is 18, and drivers must always carry a valid driver’s license.
-However, if you are renting a car, if you are under the age of 25, you’ll pay extra fees.
+However, if you are renting a car and are under the age of 25, you’ll pay extra fees.

 Additionally, drivers over the age of 70 are required to have a medical certificate stating that they are fit to drive.